gocn/translator/2021/w23_go_performance_tools_cheat_sheet.md

 ### Comparing Benchmarks

-Go created [perf](https://github.com/golang/perf) which provides [benchstat](https://github.com/golang/perf/tree/master/cmd/benchstat) so that you can compare to benchmark outputs together and it will give you the delta between them.
+Go created [perf](https://github.com/golang/perf) which provides [benchstat](https://github.com/golang/perf/tree/master/cmd/benchstat) so that you can compare to benchmark outputs together, and it will give you the delta between them.

 For example, let’s compare the [`main`](https://gitlab.com/steveazz-blog/go-performance-tools-cheat-sheet/-/tree/main) and [`best`](https://gitlab.com/steveazz-blog/go-performance-tools-cheat-sheet/-/tree/best) branches.